Nordix/contour-community/GOVERNANCE.md

 ### SIGs and SIG-owner

 SIGs oversee and coordinate the interests and needs of end users and projects in a particular area.
 By definition, they are long-lived groups that coordinate their work with the maintainers team and are led primarily by recognized experts in the relevant field and supported by other contributors.

+### Helm Chart Maintainers

+Helm chart maintainers are responsible for the maintenance and release of Contour Helm charts in the helm-charts repo.
+Maintenance responsibilities include timely updates coordinated with Contour releases, responding to user issues and PRs, and supporting release machinery for cutting Helm chart releases.

 ## Procedures and Decision-Making